akhos09/wavtohcatool/README.md

 2. Ensure that all dependencies are installed as outlined above.

-3. Place `VGAudiocli.exe` in the same directory as this script or specify the correct path in the code.
+3. Place `ffmpeg.exe` in the same directory as this script or specify the correct path in the code.

 ## Usage